-The monument is a grey obelisk with standing on upper and lower granite plinths containing incised lettering with the names of men from the district who served in both World Wars.
+The memorial is a grey obelisk, positioned on upper and lower granite plinths.
+The names of men from the district who served in the First and Second World Wars are incised on the sides of the monument.

-The memorial continues today to act as a focal point for commemoration of those from Lockhart District.
-The memorial is a place for reﬂection and the effects of loss on the Lockhart community and society.
-Anzac Day is commemorated at this memorial yearly at 9 am, followed by a march at 10.30 am from the township to the Hebden Street cenotaph after the service.
+The memorial continues to act as a focal point for commemoration of those from Lockhart District.
+It is a place for reflection on the effects of loss on the Lockhart community and society.
+Anzac Day is commemorated at this memorial each year at 9am, followed by a march at 10.30am from the township to the Hebden Street memorial.

 For all ex-servicemen